Jots is a collection of bits from inspiring pieces.

 Jot 342 : Soren Johnson in GD Column 17: Water Finds a Crack, from Designer Notes.

-Jotted on April the 4th 2024, at 20:30.
+Jotted on the 4th of Apr 2024, at 20:30.

 The software I build seems to work okay.
 It won’t impress a Google engineer, that’s for sure.
 But it serves its users and the business reasonably well.